Assessing hierarchies by their consistent segmentations: Optimizing the Jaccard index

 \subsection{Optimizing $J(s)$ for hierarchical segmentation}

-Using scheme \ref{sch:main} for optimization reduces the original optimization process to optimizations carried out by the auxiliary algorithms.
+Using scheme \ref{sch:main} reduces the optimization of $J(s)$ to iterations where auxiliary measures are optimized.
 The auxiliary algorithm provides a foreground-background segmentation $s \!\in\! {\cal S}^{^{_2}}$ whose dimensions ($b_s,f_s$) maximize the auxiliary measure corresponding to the current iteration.
-In this work we use the hierarchy for this optimization and the auxiliary algorithm returns the best segmentation $\,s \!\in\! {\cal S}^{^{_2}}$ together with the corresponding subset $\,{\cal N}_s \!\subset\! \cal T,\,$ which both depend on the required consistency of $\,s$ with $\,{\cal N}_s.$
+In this work, we use the hierarchy for this optimization, and the auxiliary algorithm returns the best segmentation $\,s \!\in\! {\cal S}^{^{_2}}$ together with the corresponding subset $\,{\cal N}_s \!\subset\! \cal T,\,$ which both depend on the required consistency of $\,s$ with $\cal T.$